|

 became a combination of the traditions of both civil law and the common law, and the political scheme turned out to be

-a mixture of the capitalist system and socialist system.
+a mixture of the capitalist system and socialist system. <Table

-of Contents>
+of Contents> B.

-As a consequence of the underdevelopment of the
+Legal Information Access in China As a consequence of the underdevelopment of the

 legal system, the legal research and legal information supporting systems were